MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 This setting removes all Active Desktop items from the desktop.
 It also removes the Web tab from Display in Control Panel.
 As a result, users cannot add Web pages or pictures from the Internet or an intranet to the desktop.

+> [!NOTE]
-Note: This setting does not disable Active Desktop.
+> This setting does not disable Active Desktop.
 Users can still use image formats, such as JPEG and GIF, for their desktop wallpaper.
 <!-- sz_ATC_NoComponents-Description-End -->

 <!-- sz_ATC_NoComponents-Editable-Begin -->